gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 ## Secret Provisioning clients

-There are three clients in this example:
+There are three client examples:

-1. Minimal client.
+1. Minimal client (found under `secret_prov_minimal/`).
 It relies on constructor-time secret provisioning and gets the first (and only) secret from the environment variable `SECRET_PROVISION_SECRET_STRING`.
-2. Feature-rich client.
+2. Feature-rich client (found under `secret_prov/`).
 It uses a programmatic C API to get two secrets from the server.

-3. Encrypted-files client.
-Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to use the provisioned secret as the encryption key for the Encrypted Files feature.
+3. Encrypted files client (found under `secret_prov_pf/`).
+Similarly to the minimal client, it relies on constructor-time secret provisioning and instructs Gramine to use the provisioned secret as the encryption key for the encrypted files feature.
 After the master key is applied, the client reads an encrypted file `input.txt`.

 As part of secret provisioning flow, all clients create a self-signed RA-TLS certificate with the embedded SGX quote, send it to the server for verification, and expect secrets in return.

-The minimal and the encrypted-files clients rely on the `LD_PRELOAD` trick that preloads `libsecret_prov_attest.so` and runs it before the clients' main logic.
+The minimal and the encrypted files clients rely on the `LD_PRELOAD` trick that preloads `libsecret_prov_attest.so` and runs it before the clients' main logic.
 The feature-rich client links against `libsecret_prov_attest.so` explicitly at build time.